enonic/old-xp-doc/doc/admintools/contentstudio/widgets.rst

 Restoring a version
 *******************

 Any version can be set as the **active version** by selecting it and clicking the button labeled "Restore this version".
-This will not change the published (online) version.
-A previously published version of the content will remain online when a version is restored.
+Doing so will not change the published (online) version.
+This means that a previously published version of the content will remain online when a version is restored.
 A content must be published before the restored (active) version goes online.

 Dependencies
 ------------

+Content can be configured to use content of other types.
+For example, an article content might use a ContentSelector for adding pre-defined categories.
 The dependencies widget makes it easy to find all the content that uses, or is used by, the selected content.

 Select the Dependencies widget in the details panel and then select a content in the tree grid.
-The icon, name, and path of the selected content now appears in the center of the details panel.
-An icon for each type of inbound dependency is listed at the top-left and icons for each type of outbound dependency is listed at the bottom-right.
-Next to each content type icon is the number of dependent content of that type.
+The icon, name, and path of the selected content will appear in the center of the details panel.
+An icon for each type of inbound dependency is listed at the top-left.
+Icons for each type of outbound dependency are listed at the bottom-right.
+Next to each content type icon is the number of dependent items of that type.

 .. image:: images/dependencies-widget.jpg

-Inbound dependencies are other content that use the selected content.
-Outbound dependencies are the content that is used by the selected content.
-For example, the image shows a Post content named March Madness.
-This Post has five inbound Comment items that reference the March
+**Inbound** dependencies are other content items that use the selected content. **Outbound** dependencies are the content items that are used by the selected content.
+For example, the image above shows a Post content named March Madness.
+This Post has five inbound Comment items that reference the March Madness post.
+The Post itself references one image content, one Author content, and two Category contents.
-Madness post.
-The Post references one image content, one Author content, and two Category contents.
-The image, Author and Categories are outbound.
+Therefore, the image, Author and Categories are outbound.

+Inbound and outbound content can be viewed by clicking the respective buttons at the top and bottom of the dependencies widget.
+This will open the search panel on the left and filter the tree grid to show only the selected dependency type.